 BAEcode is meant to disrupt the familiar “Bro Code” and the idea that we’re only watching out for our own group of people.
 BAEcode envisions a world where we hold each other accountable for kindness, and standing up, and stepping in when we see something wrong.

-We launched this new campaign during Sexual Assault Awareness Month 2018 as a way to enhance our SafeBAE Squads active bystander intervention tools, which teaches and empowers teens to prevent sexual harassment and assault in their own peer groups.
+We launched this campaign during Sexual Assault Awareness Month 2018 as a way to teach and empower teens to practice using bystander intervention tools to prevent sexual harassment and assault in their own peer groups.

 What is BAE Code?